 Writing, traveling, and blogging are my new way of life.
 Finally being able to live the way I wanted to, I got my energy and positivity back.

-And because it was all going so great and I wanted to travel without any inhibitions or an apartment expenses to hold me back, I became a nomad, or location-independent, in September 2018.
-I gave up my apartment, where I stayed now and then, sold most of my stuff and packed the rest in bags, and started working on the go.
+Because it was all going great, and I wanted to travel without any inhibitions or an apartment expenses to hold me back, I became a nomad, or location-independent, in late 2018.
+I gave up my apartment, where I stayed now and then, sold most of my stuff and packed the rest in bags and kept with my friends, and started working on the go.

 Now, I write full-time while traveling the world, alone.
-I keep coming back to Bangalore to be with my partner who stays and works there.
+I often go back to Bangalore to be with my partner who stays and works there.